How to Use the State Reporting Test Tool

 - Make sure to test

 EndpointHealthproactive state updates.
-To do this, remove the power or power source from your device and wait for the specified device health polling interval.
-Refresh your browser and check the Alexa app for the device state.
+To do this, remove the power or power source from your device and wait for the device's health polling or heartbeat interval to pass.
+When the device reports that the connectivity value has changed, refresh your browser and check the Alexa app for the device state.
 Inversely, restore power to the device and ensure that all properties are correctly updated in the Alexa app.Note: There is a known issue with the test tool that occurs when you are validating

 EndpointHealthand the skill response is an error.
 When the tool receives an

-ErrorResponse, it displays Retrieving state… with no additional information.
+ErrorResponse, it displays Failed to retrieve state with no additional information.
 Until this issue is resolved, you should validate this scenario by checking your logs to ensure you are sending the appropriate JSON response and error codes.

 - Validate that you are sending proactive state updates for all Amazon accounts that have enabled and account-linked the skill; not just the first or more recent accounts to be linked.
 Commonly, customers in the same household share smart home devices but have their own Amazon accounts associated with the skills for those devices.
 To test this scenario, enable and account-link the skill from different Amazon accounts using the same device credentials.
 Then, change the state of the device without using Alexa.
 Use the debugging tool, logging in as each Amazon user, and confirm the property states are accurate, but that